-In his role as a national leader in social work, Dean Zayas is currently president of the Society for Social Work and Research, the largest social work research organization in the world.
-Previously, he served two terms (2016-2018; 2018-2020) as president of St. Louis Group for Excellence in Social Work Education and Research , which represents the leading research schools of social work.
-In 2012, he was elected as a fellow of the American Academy of Social Work and Social Welfare.
-In 2017, he was elected to the Executive Board of the Academy and served until 2019.
-Prior to these positions, Dean Zayas held the position of member-at-large of the executive committee of the National Association of Deans and Directors of schools and programs in social work.
-Along with Steve Hicks School professors Catherine Cubbin and Cynthia Franklin, he was identified in a 2019 report (Journal of Social Service Research ) as one of the most influential contemporary social work scholars.
+Zayas has held several national leadership roles, as president of the Society for Social Work and Research (2020-2022), president of the St. Louis Group for Excellence in Social Work Education and Research (served two terms 2016-2018; 2018-2020); member of the board of the American Academy of Social Work and Social Welfare (elected as Fellow in 2012), and member-at-large of the executive committee of the National Association of Deans and Directors of schools and programs in social work.
+Zayas was identified in a 2019 report (Journal of Social Service Research ) as one of the most influential contemporary social work scholars.

 Immigrant children and families; immigration detention and deportation; suicide attempts among young Latinos; child and adolescent mental health; family functioning; advocacy for asylum-seeking immigrant children and parents, and mixed-status families.